bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 the overall algorithm.
 This makes it easier for implementations to diverge.

 The most common example may be input validation.
-Many algorithms for JavaScript APIs begin by verifying that the input (function parameters, global state, etc.) meets some criteria.
+Many algorithms for JavaScript APIs begin by verifying that the input meets some criteria.
 This may involve many independent checks.
 The precise order of the checks may not influence result of the overall algorithm, but the order is well-defined and observable, so it's important to verify.

 *Example* The following algorithm from [the DOM specification](https://dom.spec.whatwg.org) describes how the